 All of these predictions so far assume that the office will still exist in the next few decades.
-We've already seen a dramatic shift towards remote working over the past couple of years and there's no reason why this trend won't continue.
+We've already seen a dramatic shift towards remote working over the past couple of years.
+Judging by the popularity of flexible working, there's no reason why this trend won't continue in the future.
 This change will probably have several different impacts on the evolution of office furniture.
 For starters, the line between home and office furniture will be blurred even further.
-Remote workers will still want to use their PC and home office after hours for personal reasons, so it's likely that we'll see gaming elements crossing over into the world of business.
-Keep your eyes peeled for work desks adorned with LED lighting, profile-based seat configurations, and chairs that massage your weary muscles after a long day's work.
+Remote workers will still want to use their PC and home office after hours for personal reasons.
+Therefore, it's likely that we'll see gaming elements crossing over into the world of business.
+Keep your eyes peeled for work desks adorned with LED lighting, profile-based seat configurations, and premium massage chairs.